lsst-dm/dmtn-026/index.rst

     #include "ndarray/converter.h"

-It is also necessary to check that numpy has been installed and setup (otherwise unexpected segfaults will occcur), so in the module definition we add
+It is also necessary to check that numpy has been installed and setup (otherwise unexpected segfaults will occur), so in the module definition we add

 .. code-block:: c++